Doing Business with Dominican Republic

 3. Find Local Partners

-• Establish relationships with local distributors or agents in the Dominican Republic.
+• Establish relationships with local distributors or agents.

 4. Prepare Export Documentation